Want to know the cost of living in Penang?

 Hostels can be as low as 15 – 20 RM/night with the average being 25 RM.

 Getting a monthly discount on hotel rooms wasn’t easy in my experience (compared to Chiang Mai at least).
 I visited 10 different places and only three gave a discounted rate for a month long stay.
 Be prepared with your negotiating skills if you’d like to get a reasonable discount over 20% off.

 For 800 RM/month I stayed at Cozy Home Inn on the edge of the official George Town UNESCO cordon.
-They weren’t very responsive on Facebook or phone, but you should be able to get cheaper rates when see them in person.
+They weren’t very responsive on Facebook or phone, but you should be able to get cheaper rates when seeing them in person to reduce your Penang living cost.
 Perhaps book one night online, then chat to them in person for the discounted rates.

 Lots of airbnb places are available for a wide variety of prices in Penang.

 If you want a dorm room for 300 RM/month, let me know and I can email you details.

 Places I stayed during the month of living in Penang:

 - 29 nights in Cozy Home in: 800 RM

 - 1 night in Hutton Mansion Heritel: 25 RM

 - 1 night in Reggae Penang Love Lane: 30 RM